-If an overpayment of interest on an adjustable rate mortgage (ARM) or other mortgage was made in a prior year and you refund (or credit) such overpayment, you may have to file Form 1098 to report the refund (or credit) of the overpayment.
-See Reimbursement of Overpaid Interest on page 3.
+If an overpayment of interest on an adjustable rate mortgage (ARM) or other mortgage was made in a prior year and you refund (or credit) that overpayment, you may have to file Form 1098 to report the refund (or credit) of the overpayment.
+See Reimbursement of Overpaid Interest, later.